Change of working hours

 Make sure you, and the people around you, follow good respiratory hygiene.
 This means covering your mouth and nose with your bent elbow or tissue when you cough or sneeze.
 Dispose of the used tissue immediately.
 Please wear a facemask while you are visiting our Embassy.

 The Regulation of the Ministry of Law & Human Rights No. 11 of 2020 regarding the Temporary Travel Ban into Indonesia for Foreign Nationals is still in effect, until further notice.
-Also the Visa Exemption and Visa on Arrival services are stil suspended.
+Also the Visa Exemption and Visa on Arrival services are still suspended.
 All foreign visitors are restricted to enter and transit through the Indonesian territory.

 This travel restriction does not apply to: